KQM-git/TCL/characters/anemo/jean.md

 **Notes**
 * Costs 20 stamina per second to hold.
+* Enemies launched by **Gale Blade** can incur fall damage against the ground or walls.
+  * Fall damage is based on a percentage of enemy health making it very useful against enemies with high health and low interruption resistance.
 * While Jean cannot move you can move the camera to change where you are aiming with the blade.
 * To be able to lift an enemy, Jean's level must be no more than 20 levels below the enemy's level.
 * Fall damage for the hold variant can vary somewhat arbitrarily, as enemies held in **Gale Blade** will not be held completely still.